UniDU: Towards A Unified Generative Dialogue Understanding Framework: Multitask Training Strategies

 \subsection{Multitask Learning Classification}

-The existing multitask training strategies can be classified into three categories: average sum method, manual scheduled method and learnable weight method.
+The existing multitask training strategies can be classified into three categories: average sum method, manual scheduled method, and learnable weight method.

 \textbf{Average Sum} method distributes all the samples with the same weight.
-In other words, the losses from different samples are directly averaged, formulated as $\mathcal{L} = \frac{1}{T}\sum_{t=1}^{T}\mathcal{L}_t$, where $T$ is number of the tasks and $\mathcal{L}_t$ is the loss of the $t$-th task.
+In other words, the losses from different samples are directly averaged, formulated as $\mathcal{L} = \frac{1}{T}\sum_{t=1}^{T}\mathcal{L}_t$, where $T$ is the number of the tasks and $\mathcal{L}_t$ is the loss of the $t$-th task.

-\textbf{Manual Schedule} method designs a heuristic training schedule to plan the learning process of different tasks.
-For example, the curriculum learning~\cite{bengio2009curriculum} is a kind of typical manual scheduled method, which first trains the easier samples and then adds the more complicated cases.
+\textbf{Manual Schedule} method designs a heuristic training schedule for planning the learning process of different tasks.
+For example, curriculum learning~\cite{bengio2009curriculum} is a kind of typical manual scheduled method, which first trains the easier samples and then adds the more complicated cases.
 The manual scheduled method can be formulated as $\mathcal{L} = \frac{1}{\sum\mathbb{I}(t)}\sum_{t=1}^{T}\mathbb{I}(t)\cdot \mathcal{L}_t$, where $\mathbb{I}(t)$ is indicator function, whose value is 0 or 1.

 \textbf{Learnable Weight} method aims to parameterize the loss weights of different tasks.
-The target of the parameterized weights is to balance the effects of task instances, which avoids the model to slant to one or several tasks and achieves the global optimization.
+The target of the parameterized weights is to balance the effects of task instances, which prevents the model from slanting to one or several tasks and achieves global optimization.
 There are two classical learnable weight algorithms: homoscedastic uncertainty weighting (\textbf{HUW})~\cite{kendall2018multi} and gradient normalization (\textbf{GradNorm})~\cite{chen2018gradnorm}.
 For the tasks, the loss function is formulated as $\mathcal{L} = \sum_{t=1}^{T}W_t\cdot \mathcal{L}_t$, where $W_t$ is learnable weights and greater than 0.
-In the HUW algorithm, the weights update as following loss function: where $\log(W_t)$ is to regularize weights, which is adaptive to regression tasks and classification tasks.
-The motivation of GradNorm method is to slow down the learning scale of task that has the larger gradient magnitude and faster convergence rate.
+In the HUW algorithm, the weights update as the following loss function:

+where $\log(W_t)$ is to regularize weights, which is adaptive to regression tasks and classification tasks.
+The motivation of the GradNorm method is to slow down the learning scale of the task that has a larger gradient magnitude and faster convergence rate.